 While at the University of Kentucky, Dr. Barksdale worked in the laboratory of James Flesher, Ph.D. who induced tumors in mammals by hypermethylating recipient DNA and other cellular components with benzpyrine and 7,12-DMBA, carcinogens in tobacco.
 After completing all doctoral coursework requirements for a Ph.D. in Pharmacology, he decided to pursue private clinical medicine rather than an academic career in Clinical Pharmacology.
 He received his M.D. from the University of Kentucky College of Medicine at the age of 23.
 He successfullly completed a rotating internship at Parkland Memorial Hospital in Dallas, Texas.
 For two years, he had a general practice and worked as an Emergency Room physician at Methodist Hospital in Dallas, Texas.

 Dr. Barksdale chose pathology as his clinical medicine specialty.
 He completed a four year (anatomic and clinical) pathology residency in Texas and successfully passed the American Board of Pathology certification examinations.
-He voluntarily re-certified in both anatomic and clinical pathology in 1999.
 Dr. Barksdale has licenses to practice medicine in Nebraska, Kansas, Colorado, Texas, Florida and Hawaii.